K-12 Curriculum

 The fundamental building block of the K-12 curriculum is the rotating six-day schedule.

 In the Lower School, a child’s academic day follows a six-day rotating schedule.
 The sample below is a typical Grade 3 schedule.
-The rotation allows for optimum focus on the core homeroom courses (math, language arts, and social studies) with plenty of time for the specialist courses in science, Spanish, art, music, physical education, and library.
+The rotation allows for optimum focus on the core homeroom courses (math, language arts, and social studies) with plenty of time for the specialist courses in science, Spanish, art, music and movement, physical education, and library.
 The rotation also provides time for twice-weekly assemblies, structured play time in Grades K-2, the beloved “Mini” classes in Grades 3-5, as well as ample time for recess and lunch which is so important for young children.
 View a sample Lower School schedule or learn more about the Lower School.

 The Middle School follows a six-day block schedule, which gives teachers the flexibility to incorporate both collaborative projects and individualized instruction into their courses.
 Because the block schedule both extends class meetings and spreads subjects out over longer periods, students have time to better absorb complex material.
 The typical 80-minute length of each allows ample opportunity for all three of the elements of deep learning: planning, exploration, and reflection.
 View a sample Middle School schedule or learn more about the Middle School.